 1A hair is basically the most straight hair you can find.

 It is predominantly found in people of Asian descent and is characterized by being straight, fairly strong, and thick.

 You might think that most Asian people have 1A hair but that is in fact not true.

-Many Asian people, although they have straight hair, experience some sort of waves in their hair which would make them type 1B.
+Many Asian people, although they have straight hair and their hair grows the fastest, experience some sort of waves in their hair which would make them type 1B.

 Of course, this rare hair type is not only found in people of Asian descent.
 It can be found in some Western countries too.

 But think of anyone you may know with straight hair.Do they have absolutely no waves or bends in their hair?
 It’s actually incredibly hard to find.

 Type 2 Hair

 Type 2 hair is wavy hair – that is, hair that naturally forms an ‘S’ shape – and is thicker than type 1 hair.